Recipe Kids Can Make: "No Bake" Chocolate Peanut Butter Oatmeal Cookies

-This is a yummy cookie which does not require an oven, but does require boiling of a portion of the ingredients.
-Therefore, a responsible adult must be involved in the creation.
-As if you would want it any other way – this is fun!
+This is a yummy cookie which does not require an oven, but does require boiling of some of the ingredients.
+Therefore, a responsible teen or adult must be involved in the creation.
 So, grandmas, parents, and caregivers, pull out your aprons and let's go.

-Essential to the kid-friendliness of this recipe is safety.
-In order to do this it uses a few more bowls or pots than the procedure adults use, BUT it eliminates the need for any child to be stirring a heated saucepan.
+Safety is essential to the kid-friendliness of this recipe.
+In order to do this, the recipe uses a few more bowls or pots than adults would use to make these cookies, But, this method eliminates the need for any child to be stirring a heated saucepan.
 Safety keeps the process fun and worry-free.
-Therefore, any time you can use non-breakable utensils, that also is recommended.
+If you can use non-breakable measures and utensils, that also is recommended.

 *soynut butter has a little less fat